Fujifilm X20 vs Sony A6300

 Of the two cameras under consideration, the Fujifilm X20 features a 2/3 sensor and the Sony A6300 an APS-C sensor.
 The sensor area in the A6300 is 533 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 3.9 and 1.5.
 The sensor in the X20 has a native 4:3 aspect ratio, while the one in the A6300 offers a 3:2 aspect.

 In terms of underlying technology, both cameras are build around CMOS sensors.

 With 24MP, the A6300 offers a higher resolution than the X20 (12MP), but the A6300 nevertheless has larger individual pixels (pixel pitch of 3.91μm versus 2.20μm for the X20) due to its larger sensor.
 Moreover, the A6300 is a much more recent model (by 3 years) than the X20, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the X20 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-Many modern cameras are not only capable of taking still images, but can also record movies.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A6300 provides a better video resolution than the X20.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the A6300 provides a better video resolution than the X20.
 It can shoot movie footage at 4K/30p, while the Fujifilm is limited to 1080/60p.

 Feature comparison: Fujifilm X20 vs Sony A6300